 You may have heard that now is the time to buy risk.
-In fact, BlackRock chief investment officer Bob Doll told CNBC viewers in October that "risk assets will continue to outperform safe assets."
+In fact, BlackRock chief investment officer Bob Doll told CNBC viewers recently that "risk assets will continue to outperform safe assets."

 So what exactly is a "risk asset," and is it really a good trade if it's so crowded?
 I'm glad you asked.